OpenClassrooms-Student-Center/alumnis/content/students/julienmillot1.md

 title: Julien

 # First name or full name
-name: Ratus
+name: Julien
 date: 2019-09-13 15:20

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
-objective: Me faire une nouvelle jeunesse en quittant le papier pour le digital.
+objective: Vivre de ma passion.
 short_description: J'aime le sport,le cinéma et les jeux-vidéos

 # don't touch that